mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-users/kotlin.md

 ---
-title: Authenticate Your Users
+title: Authenticate your Users
 description: In this step you authenticate your users via the JWTs you created earlier
 ---

-# Authenticate Your Users
+# Authenticate your Users

 Your users must be authenticated to be able to participate in the `Conversation`.
 Login screen (`LoginFragment` and `LoginViewModel` classes) is responsible for authenticating the users.